 On today’s date in 1956, Canada’s Post Office Department (now Canada Post) issued the country’s first 25-cent stamp with the release of two new definitives.

 Both stamps celebrate Canada’s prosperous secondary industries.
 The 20-cent “Pulp and Paper” stamp (Scott #362) replaced the 1952 issue of the same denomination.
 This stamp, illustrating a scene in a paper mill, paid tribute to what was then Canada’s largest secondary industry.
-At this time, the pulp and paper industry had the highest export value and paid the highest wages of all Canadian secondary industries.
+At this time, the pulp and paper industries had the highest export value and paid the highest wages of all Canadian secondary industries.

-This stamp was designed by Alfred Joseph Casson, and the picture was engraved by Silas Robert Allen.
+The stamp was designed by Alfred Joseph Casson, and the picture was engraved by Silas Robert Allen.

 This stamp depicts a laboratory vessel and displays the scientific equipment commonly used for chemical research at that time.
 A chemical plant appears in the lower part of the glass container, and glass tubing extends from the vessel before enclosing a head of wheat, which represents agriculture.